Red-BY/FalcomModCompendium/README.md

 - [More Portraits in Zero](https://github.com/shinkiseki/MorePortraitsInZero) <br>

 Gives portraits to characters that didn't have them before.
-Portraits are sourced from various Falcom games. <br>
+Most portraits are sourced from various Falcom games and some are fan-made.
+Also has an option to replace some default portraits with higher-resolution versions. <br>

 <br>